Flightmate/Flightmate-Stream/README.md

 ### Search packet:

-The search packets are sent each time a user display a search result(this includes users opening results from top-list and last minute) and contains the following data:
+The search packets are sent each time a user display a search result(this includes users opening results from top-list and last minute).
+They contain the following data:

 **to:** The IATA code of the airport the flight is arriving to.